Creating Respect in Multicultural Workforces

 Think of the communication in this village.
 Now, think of this communication in your global workforce.
 Today’s workforce has grown to be vast, innovative, and interculturally prominent.

-Several studies and research articles have been completed on the advantages of a multicultural workforce.
+Several research and articles have been done on the advantages of a multicultural workforce.
 It’s no surprise that diverse teams are more productive, creative, and out-perform non-diverse organizations.
-As positive and motivating the research, there is still a large challenge in managing teams when there are cultural and communication barriers.
+As positive and motivating the research, there is still a large challenge in managing teams when there is cultural and communication barrier.